International Society for Biocuration: Executive Committee (EC)

 The Executive Committee (EC) is composed of nine (9) elected members, each with a 3 year term.
 EC members can serve a maximum of two terms.
 Within the EC, there are positions for Chair, Secretary and Treasurer that are in charge of leading the EC and by extension the membership.
 Elections for the EC are held on an annual basis.
-The EC promotes the ISB’s activity to members and non-members, and contributes to the decisions that are taken on behalf of the biocuration community.
+The EC promotes the ISB's activity to members and non-members, and contributes to the decisions that are taken on behalf of the biocuration community.
 Additional activities include reviewing microgrant submissions, assisting with organization of the annual Biocuration conference, preparing materials for the ISB election, and maintaining the website.

-Biocuration Career Award
+Biocuration Career Awards

-The Biocuration Career Award is an award given by the International Society for Biocuration for outstanding contributions for the field of biocuration.
+The Biocuration Career Award was an award given between 2016 and 2021 by the International Society for Biocuration for outstanding contributions for the field of biocuration.

+Since 2022, this award was continued as a Excellence in Biocuration Early Career Award and Excellence in Biocuration Advanced Career Award.